 Hi Aunt Vadge,

-I have also noticed a rough interior wall of my vagina; is this a symptom of the thinner fluids?
-While this isn’t a necessarily huge problem, it is strange, and I want to make sure nothing is happening that shouldn’t be.
+I’ve also noticed the inside wall of my vagina feels rough – is that a symptom of the thinner fluids?
+It isn’t a huge problem, but it’s strange, and I want to make sure nothing is wrong.

-Do women’s consistency of self-lubrication change over the years?
-Does this mean I will have to start using lubrication?
+Does the consistency of a woman’s self-lubrication change over the years?
+Does this mean I’ll have to start using lube?
 What do you think?

 Yours,